 The Waynesburg University Bachelor of Science in Athletic Training (BSAT) program was approved by the National Athletic Trainer's Association (NATA) in 1989 and was initially accredited in 1998.
 In the summer of 2018, the Waynesburg University BSAT program was transitioned to a Master of Science in Athletic Training (MSAT) program in accordance with the strategic alliance of the NATA, the Commission on Accreditation of Athletic Training Education (CAATE), and the Board of Certification (BOC).
-In 2020, the MSAT program was granted continuing accreditation by the CAATE.
+In 2020, the MSAT program was granted continuing accreditation by the CAATE with the next comprehensive review scheduled for the 2029-2030 academic year.
 Accreditation by the CAATE allows the students to sit for the Board of Certification (BOC) exam to become a Certified Athletic Trainer (ATC) upon completion of the MSAT program requirements.

 This manual has been prepared for the purpose of defining, instituting, and establishing an effective MSAT program at Waynesburg University.
-The purpose of this manual is to inform the Athletic Training Students, Clinical Preceptors, and the Athletic Training Faculty and Staff of the policies and procedures governing the MSAT program.
+The purpose of this manual is to inform the Athletic Training Students (ATSs), Clinical Preceptors, and the Athletic Training Faculty and Staff of the policies and procedures governing the MSAT program.